Peter Thiel apologizes for rape comments in book

 "Peter's argument obviously is that we need a radical change so throwing a grenade in the works is better than steady on," Reid Hoffman, who worked with Thiel at PayPal, told CNN's Erin Burnett last month.

-However, Amazon (AMZN, Tech30) CEO Jeff Bezos took a swing at this way of thinking when asked about Thiel's political activities at a press event last week.
+However, Amazon (AMZN) CEO Jeff Bezos took a swing at this way of thinking when asked about Thiel's political activities at a press event last week.

 "Peter Thiel is a contrarian," Bezos said.
 "You just have to remember that contrarians are usually wrong."